getsentry/sentry-elixir/README.md

 To use Sentry in your project, add it as a dependency in your `mix.exs` file.

-Sentry does not install a JSON library nor a HTTP client by itself.
+Sentry does not install a JSON library nor an HTTP client by itself.
 Sentry will default to the [built-in `JSON`](https://hexdocs.pm/elixir/JSON.html) for JSON and [Hackney] for HTTP requests, but can be configured to use other ones.
 To use the default ones, do:

 ```elixir
 defp deps do